 Is that what you thought it meant for Christ to die for our sins?
 Consider some problems with that understanding:

-First, if Jesus dying on is a substitution for our death, why do Christians still die?
+First, if Jesus dying on a cross is a substitution for our death, why do Christians still die?
 That’s a question that always bothered me.
 If death is the penalty we all deserve, but Jesus took our place on the cross, shouldn’t that mean none of us die anymore?

 Second, some might argue, “Well, that’s why his death was so horrific,” because he was saving us from the brutal and torturous death we all deserve.
 One problem with that is Jesus told everyone who followed him, they too might be crucified (Luke 14:27).
 When Jesus told people to take up their cross and follow him, it wasn’t a metaphor.
 Countless Christians in the first century were crucified, impaled, lit on fire, and fed to lions.

 Many of us have tried to answer this puzzle by saying, “Jesus’ physical death saves us from spiritual death.”
 In other words, Jesus suffering and dying on the cross saves us from suffering forever in hell.
-The problem here is there is the Bible doesn’t say anything like that.
+The problem here is that the Bible doesn’t say anything like that.
 The phrase “spiritual death” is not found in Scripture.

 A Better Understanding of Jesus’ Death